JenieX/web-development-with-jonas/javascript-course/02-fundamentals-part-2/README.md

 // Notice the miss spelling of "hasDriversLicense" if (passTest) {
   hasDriverLicense = true;
-}
+  // strict mode only
+  // => ReferenceError: hasDriverLicense is not defined }

 if (hasDriversLicense) {
   console.log('I can drive :D');
 }

-// Some words are preserved, which will log errors only in strick mode: const interface = 'Audio';
+// Some words are preserved, which will log errors only in strick mode.
+// SyntaxError: Unexpected strict mode reserved word.
+// const interface = 'Audio';
-const private = 534;
+// const private = 534;
 ```

 [Note](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode#strict_mode_for_modules): Scripts with the attribute `type="module"` are automatically in strict mode.